 It’s tax-free weekend.
-We know you’ll be too busy making your list and checking it twice to scroll through the fine print, so we’ve gathered the basic facts you should know about tax-free weekend in Texas, plus the local shopping centers where you’ll get the most bang for your buck and for your time.
+We know you’ll be too busy making your list and checking it twice to scroll through the fine print, so we’ve gathered the basic facts you should know about tax-free weekend in Texas.
+Plus, we’ve rounded up the local shopping centers where you’ll get the most bang for your buck and for your time.
 Scroll down for all the Dallas-Fort Worth shopping malls offering giveaways and more fun things to do (at the centers’ special events, exhibits and kid-friendly attractions) during your shopping breaks.

 Anyone making a physical purchase in the state of Texas is eligible for the exemption.
 Out-of-state shoppers can cash in on the joys of tax-free weekend if they make purchases within our borders.